File Type and Resolution

 What Display Calibration is:

 The second step is called “characterization.”
 This occurs through a system where software presents colors on screen, and a device measures that color and reports back to the software.
-The software then calculates how far off the color was compared to what it should have been.
+The software then calculates how far off the color on the monitor was, compared to what it should have been.
 These errors are mapped in the software for reference during the third step: the profiling phase.

 A profile is a file that contains data such as the devices maximum limits for color saturation (gamut), white point color balance and brightness, maximum black, etc. It also contains data representing the errors/inaccuracies of the display for colors, their various densities, and for contrast.
-This profile is used by color management software that might want to know what your display renders so it can compare to what an image file actually contains.
+This profile is used by some types of color-management enabled software that might want to know how your display renders color so it can compare to what an image file actually contains.
+With the comparison in hand, the software adjusts what it sends to the display to provide you with a higher level of accuracy.

 The fourth step is the Look Up Table, or LUT for short.
-This LUT is much like the color profile created in step three, but it loads into your graphics card while your computer is booting so that the card can attempt to do the opposite of the displays errors, effectively cancelling them out.
-To simplify it; if your display is x amount too yellow, the card will remove that same amount of yellow to compensate.
+This LUT is much like the color profile created in step three, but it loads into your graphics card while your computer is booting so that the card can attempt to do the opposite of the display’s errors, effectively cancelling them out.
+To simplify it; if your display is x amount too blue, the card will remove that same amount of blue to compensate.

 The system does not read every color your card and display can render, just a very small portion of very specific colors.
 The remaining billions of colors are mathematically “guessed” by firmware or software.
-This guessing leads to errors, but hopefully these errors are closer to accurate than no calibration at all.
+This guessing leads to errors, but hopefully these errors are closer to accurate than would have been with no calibration at all.

 Why Calibrate your Display?

 Profiling gets you the most predictable output, not necessarily the best output.
 It’s not much different than using the “auto” mode on your camera.
-It makes things quick and easy, but as you grow as a photographic artist, you discover how that easy button limits your control and you eventually embrace the harder method of manual mode.
-Your goal becomes getting the best image capture, not the easiest.
+Auto exposure makes things quick and easy, but as you grow as a photographic artist, you discover how that easy button limits your control and potentially causes problems.
+So you may eventually embrace the harder method of manual mode when your goal becomes getting the capture that is most flexible for post processing, not just the easiest to shoot.

 Monitor calibration is meant to make your display as honest as possible without introducing profile-related errors such as banding, into the file.
 An honest display is much like using better lenses: fewer errors to contaminate the resulting file.